Total Recipe Search Toolbar

-Click "Tools" (at the top of the window), select "Add-ons".
-Click on "Extensions" and disable "TotalRecipeSearch".
-To reset your homepage, click "Tools", then select "Options", in the opened window remove the unwanted URL and enter your preferred domain.
+To reset your homepage click on the Firefox menu (at the top right corner of the main window) then select "Options", in the opened window remove the unwanted URL and enter your preferred domain.

 A browser hijacker is a type of adware that alters user's Internet browser settings by changing one's homepage and default Internet search engine to some unwanted website.
 Most commonly this type of adware infiltrates user's operating system through free software downloads.
 While browser redirects might seem as a low risk security infection, computer users should know that the websites to which they are being redirected to commonly contain deceptive online advertisements and the Internet search engine that is presented in such websites might return shady Internet search results.
 Using such websites for one's daily Internet searches might easily end up in privacy issues, identity theft or malware infections.

-If you are experiencing problems while trying to remove Total Recipe Search Toolbar from your Internet browsers, please ask for assistance in our malware removal forum.
+If you are experiencing problems while trying to remove total recipe virus from your Internet browsers, please ask for assistance in our malware removal forum.

-If you have additional information on Total Recipe Search Toolbar or it's removal please share your knowledge in the comments section below.
+If you have additional information on total recipe virus or it's removal please share your knowledge in the comments section below.